xvxx/ldplnoise/README.md

 Usage
 -----

-Any LDPL program using this extension must declare these three variables, even if you're not going to use them:
+There's only one required variable: `RL-INPUT`.
+You must declare it before using this extension:

     DATA:
-    RL-INPUT is TEXT
+    RL-INPUT is EXTERNAL TEXT
-    RL-PROMPT is TEXT
-    RL-HISTORY-FILE is TEXT

-- `RL-INPUT` will be filled with the user's input after prompting them.
+The optional variables are:

 - `RL-PROMPT` will default to `> ` and allows you to customize the prompt shown to users.
-Optional.
-- `RL-HISTORY-FILE` can be set by you to the location of the history file for this program.
-Optional.
+- `RL-HISTORY-FILE` can be set to the path to the history file for this program.

 To actually use the library, call the `RL-ACCEPT` subroutine to prompt the user for input: